MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-configure-proxy.md

 # Configure device proxy and internet connection settings for Information Protection

-Microsoft Endpoint DLP uses Microsoft Windows HTTP (WinHTTP) to report data and communicate with the Microsoft endpoint cloud service.
+Microsoft Endpoint technologies uses Microsoft Windows HTTP (WinHTTP) to report data and communicate with the Microsoft endpoint cloud service.
 The embedded Endpoint DLP runs in system context using the LocalSystem account.

 > [!TIP]
 > For organizations that use forward proxies as a gateway to the Internet, you can use network protection to investigate behind a proxy.
 For more information, see [Investigate connection events that occur behind forward proxies](/windows/security/threat-protection/microsoft-defender-atp/investigate-behind-proxy).